 Below are a few steps to follow while enabling force GPU rendering.

 - Scroll the page of settings after opening it.
-If your device shows developer options, press the button and switch to the fifth step.
+Press the button if your device shows developer options and switch to the fifth step.

 - Suppose you are unable to find the developer option.
-Press and go to the “About phone” or “About device” option.
+Press the “About phone” or “About device” option.
 Try to locate the build number option in the bar.

 - After getting the message, you should go to the settings option.
 Now try to locate and see the developer option.
 Tap the Developer button.